basbeu/PyLaia/README.md

 2. Put iam dataset in egs/iam-htr/data/original
 3. Put iam splits in egs/iam-htr/splits
     - Downloaded from [here](https://www.prhlt.upv.es/~jpuigcerver/iam_splits.tar.gz)
+    - It contains several splits of the dataset (training set, validation set, test set) already used in several papers
-4. Run egs/iam-htr/src/prepare_images.sh (It takes the images from the folder original.
-It put prepared images in imgs)
+4. Run egs/iam-htr/src/prepare_images.sh
+    - It takes the images from the folder original (lines and sentences).
+It put prepared images in imgs
+    - Step 1 : cleaning, enhancing of the images (output : data/imgs/lines or data/imgs/sentences/)
+    - Step 2 : resizing of the images (output : data/imgs/lines_h128 or data/imgs/sentences_h128/)
-5. Run egs/iam-htr/src/prepare_texts.sh  (It takes text from original.
+5. Run egs/iam-htr/src/prepare_texts.sh
+    - It takes text from original.
 It put prepared text in lang.
-It needs the splits folder)
+It needs the splits folder
+    - Text preparation includes : removing spaces in words, replacing | by space ,..
+    - It directly puts the text in the different splits folder for both words and character levels
-6. Run egs/iam-htr/src/train_puigcerver17_bn_dist.sh (train the model) (Duration of training on GeForce GTX TITAN X, 12 GB = )
+6. Run egs/iam-htr/src/train_puigcerver17_bn_dist.sh (train the model) (training on GeForce GTX TITAN X with 12 GB)
+    - create egs/iam-htr/exper/puigcerver17_bn_dist
+    - store num_rolling_checkpoins relevant checkpoints (when new lowest CER and WER are reached, and each 10 epochs)
+    - store logs model and syms_ctc.txt ()
+7. Run egs/iam-htr/src/decode_net
+    - Evaluate the model on validation and training set
+    - Store results in egs/iam-htr/decode
+    - It does not compute CER/WER if kaldi is not installed